 Payment terminal requires customization

 Use a Stripe alternative if you prefer an out-of-the-box POS terminal.
-While Stripe Terminal comes with pre-built elements for payment processing, it does not include a complete POS software.
+While Stripe Terminal comes with pre-built elements for payment processing, it does not include complete POS software.
 You will still need custom integration to add your current POS application and integrate it with the tools included in the Stripe Terminal.

 Limited no-code payment processing options